\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Chern classes on singular varieties

-The following proposition is a fairly direct consequence of Remark~\ref{rem:altComp} and the projection formula. \begin{prop}[Behaviour under quasi-étale covers] In the setup of Definition~\ref{def:A}, if $γ : \wtilde X → X$ is any quasi-étale cover, then $\wtilde X$ is smooth in codimension $i$, the sheaf $γ^*\sE$ is locally free in codimension $i$, and \Publication{
+\begin{prop}[Behaviour under covers, étale in codimension $i$] In the setup of Definition~\ref{def:A}, if $γ : \wtilde X → X$ is any cover, étale in codimension $i$, then $\wtilde X$ is smooth in codimension $i$, the sheaf $γ^*\sE$ is locally free in codimension $i$, and \Publication{

 } \Preprint{

 } \end{prop} \Preprint{\begin{proof} The statements about smoothness of $\wtilde X$ and about local freeness of $γ^*\sE$ follow from purity of the branch locus.

 Since any Cartier divisor is linearly equivalent to the difference of two very ample divisors, we can assume without loss of generality that the divisors $L_1, …, L_{n-i}$ are very ample and general in basepoint-free linear systems.
 The intersection $S := L_1 ∩ \cdots ∩ L_{n-i}$ is then smooth, entirely contained in $X_{\reg}$, and the morphism $γ$ is étale near $S$.
 Writing $\wtilde S := γ^{-1}(S) = γ^* L_1 ∩ \cdots ∩ γ^*L_{n-i}$, observe that the alternative computation of Remark~\ref{rem:altComp} applies to both $S$ and $\wtilde S$, and yields the following.